aaaaaa123456789/gb-debug-information/debuginfo.md

 Otherwise, the corresponding linked block MUST point to a block of the correct type.

 This block contains a table where each entry represents a section.
-Each section has a name; sections SHOULD have unique and non-empty names.
+Each section SHOULD have a name; sections SHOULD have unique and non-empty names.
 Sections that are overlaid onto one another, with their section kind subfield set to 3, MAY also share a name.

 The table entries have the following format: